bernard357/green-button/docs/configuration.md

 For example, if you want to create a button named `urgent_123` that is derived from `incident`:
 * go to the `buttons` directory
 * copy `incident.yaml` to `urgent_123.yaml`
-* edit `urgent_123.yaml` and adapt messages, files, people and phone number
+* edit `urgent_123.yaml` and adapt messages, files, people, phone numbers, etc.
 * save changes and use the button: `http://<server_url>/urgent_123`

 ## Sample configuration file for the button `incident`

 In this use case the button triggers interactions with support and delivery team.
+We consider that Alice is on provider side, and Bob is on client side.

 Alice says to Bob: you already know managed services from Dimension Data.
 Here is a new way to engage with us.
 Press the button when needed, and our teams will interact over a Cisco Spark room and over mobile phones.